 Once these women were able to land substantial roles and duties in the society, they were also able to assert further their significance.
 What made such assertion more possible was the help of supporters to include political figures and authorities.

-Wartime participation: Roles of women during World War II
+Wartime Participation: Roles During World War II

 The assertion and promotion of the roles of women in the society was revitalized further during and after World War II.
 It is worth mentioning that there were actually women who were directly involved in the war itself.